MaSe69/dssb/index.md

 Stories can make you to want to be involved.
 Cheat sheets increase your efficiency when being involved.

-Stories:
-- [Dataframes for Entrepreneurs](entrepreneurs) - How to model essential business KPIs using dataframes?
-- [Dataframes for Knowledge]() - How to store content knowledge in dataframes?

 Python
 - [Python - outside dataframes](python_overview) - How to complete tasks that cannot be addressed by dataframes?
 - [Using Python Dataframes - Pandas](pandas) - How to create, change, etc. Python dataframes?